The Football Rich List: The Top-paid footballers in the Premier League 2015-2016

 And yet, as numb as we have become to the lunacy that is the subject of pay in modern football – thanks to the endless will-they-won’t-they dramas in the news about whether or not some player or another is going to sign a hugely lucrative new contract with some club or another – the cold, hard figures still make for astonishing reading.

-Just in case you’ve ever been curious about how much the Premier League’s highest paid superstars earn, we’ve compiled a list of the league’s biggest earners by measure of their anticipated weekly wage.
+Just in case you’ve ever been curious about how much the Premier League’s highest-paid superstars earn, we’ve compiled a list of the league’s biggest earners by the measure of their anticipated weekly wage.

 Wayne Rooney – Manchester United, £300,000 per week